-Well, first of all, what makes a beer vegan?
-Surprisingly, most beers are vegan by accident as the main ingredients are plants: malt, yeast, water, but what makes some beers non-vegan is the isinglass which is gelatine from fish, and the industry uses it to filter the beer to give it a clearer appearance.
+Vegan Beer, what is it and what makes a beer vegan or not-vegan?
+Surprisingly, most beers are vegan by accident as the main ingredients are plants: malt, yeast, and water, but what makes some beers non-vegan is the isinglass which is gelatine from fish, and the industry uses it to filter the beer to give it a clearer appearance.
 Therefore, not vegan.
-With the rise in craft beer, smallers brewers, as a cost saving exercise, cut the filtering process which is why most craft beers have a more cloudy appearance and are vegan!
+With the rise in craft beer, smaller brewers, as a cost-saving exercise, cut the filtering process, which is why most craft beers have a more cloudy appearance and these are vegan beers!

-Sustainability might be the last thing you're considering just before sipping on a cold beer with friends.
+Sustainability might be the last thing you consider just before sipping a cold vegan beer with friends.
 However, the UK beer industry is actually a lot less environmentally friendly than you might think.
 In fact, it uses 2.16 million tonnes of carbon dioxide every year.
-In recent years however, a lot of brewing companies have been making changes in order to become more sustainable, and, at What The Pitta, we're constantly on the look out for innovative craft beers brands that bring a whole new meaning to drinking responsibly.
-Here are just a few:
+In recent years, however, a lot of brewing companies have been making changes to become more sustainable, and, at What The Pitta, we're constantly on the lookout for innovative vegan beer brands that bring a whole new meaning to drinking responsibly.

 Brewgooder creates delicious craft beers and their mission is to provide clean water for 1,000,000 people.
 In order to do this, they donate 100% of their profits to clean water charities.
 Brewgooder has also funded 132+ projects for over 64,748 people in Malawi since 2016.
 They won’t stop until they hit their target of positively impacting 1,000,000 people’s lives.